sacooper/Faction/API.md

     - new_friends: Empty list if no new friends (i.e. pending friend requests that have been approved), otherwise, list of usernames with approved friends
     - pending_requests: Empty list if no new pending requests, otherwise, list contains usernames of people who requested to be this person's friend
     - Should subsequently send GET request to /api/factions/get?id=...&faction_id=... to get factions
+- Error: 400 Bad Request
+    - Something wrong with the user's session
-- Error: 404 Not Found
+- Error: 500 Internal Server Error
-    - Invalid ID in query parameters
+    - Something wierd happened
+    - Error returned

 ### Sending a Friend Request
 #### /api/users/request_friend/:id (POST)